uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     const Version string = "0.1.0-alpha"

-let's check what version of uAdmin are we using.
+Let's check what version of uAdmin are we using.

 .. code-block:: go